tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 17. On the **Database Settings** dialog, select **Next**

 > **NOTE:** If you get an error, close and re-open SQL Management Studio try the import again.
 If that does not work, you may need to download the latest SQL Management Studio from [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017).
 In some instances the latest version may not work, version 17.3 is known to deploy the package properly.
+You should also be aware that bacpac files exported from some SQL Server instances cannot be deployed to Azure SQL Servers.
+We have also included a .bak file of the Insurance database that you can use to restore from.

 18. Select **Finish** and the database will deploy to Azure